 I have lived in Berkhamsted for over 35 years and became interested in local history as an adjunct to my family history research and as an antidote to my career in information technology.

-Follow the links here for topics on Berkhamsted Castle (includes Time Line, Personalities and Events such as the Pageant in 1966 that bring its history alive), St Peter’s Church, Marlin Chapel, Elite Wealth and the Hoo-ha over Gaddesden Hoo, Farming, Marriage, Women, Lost Boys, Health, Poverty, the Workhouse and Crime.
+Follow the links here for topics on Berkhamsted Castle (includes Time Line, Personalities and Events such as the Pageant in 1966 that bring its history alive), St Peter’s Church, Marlin Chapel, Elite Wealth, the Abolition of Slavery and the Hoo-ha over Gaddesden Hoo, Farming, Marriage, Women, Lost Boys, Health, Poverty, the Workhouse and Crime.
 Find out more about Berkhamsted’s landmarks by clicking on on these interactive maps of Berkhamsted from 1766 and 1899.

 Local historian Percy Birtchnell wrote articles for the Parochial Review and Berkhamsted Review for over forty years from Jul 1941 to his Memoriam article in Apr 1986.